AaronAmberman/WPF.ParticleLife/README.md

 ## Try It Yourself
 Open up the template project (or copy it) and look for the empty todo in WPF.ParticleLife.Template.UniverseRenderer.UpdateParticlePositions(double) and take a crack and coming up with an efficient particle position update algorithm.
 Take some time and familiarize yourself with the code.
 It is mostly MVVM driven.
 Feel free to take a look at WPF.ParticleLife.Updated.UniverseRenderer.UpdateParticlePositions to see my attempts at this.

 Change the project as you see fit to get a more performant version.
-I would love to see forks of the project that come up with something more performant than what I am making.
+I would love to see forks of the project that come up with something more performant than what I am making...which should not be hard as I am struggling here.